raphaelschaad/notes/git-cheat-sheet.md

     > git commit -m "Checkout JSONKit at v1.4"

 ## Fix/customize submodule
-    > git checkout -b fix # always on separate branch or master, some submodules are in detached HEAD mode (checked out at last stable release)
+    > git checkout -b fix # always on separate branch or main, some submodules are in detached HEAD mode (checked out at last stable release)
     ... fix ...
     > git commit -a -m "fix"
     > git push # to GitHub
     > git add <submodule> # back in superproject
     > git commit -m "Fixed submodule."
-    > git push origin master # to GitHub
+    > git push origin main # to GitHub

 ## Update submodule (watch original repos on GitHub)
     > git fetch upstream # fetch changes from original to our fork
-    > git merge upstream/master # merge changes in
+    > git merge upstream/main # merge changes in
-    > git push origin master # to GitHub
+    > git push origin main # to GitHub
     > git add <submodule> # back in superproject
     > git commit -m "Updated submodule."
-    > git push origin master # to GitHub
+    > git push origin main # to GitHub

     > git submodule update --init # usually you just want to register all submodules found in .gitmodules into .git/config and clone repos (and automatically check out in superproject specified commits) in this one step
     > git submodule update # somebody changed something within a submodule and you want the update (shows up modified:   3rdPartyUtils/MTStatusBarOverlay (new commits))